-A little brown or blackish/brown wax is fine if there's no unpleasant odour.
+A little brown or blackish/brown wax is okay if there's no unpleasant odour.

-Max often gets brown wax in his ears now and then (they just smell 'doggie' not yeasty), and I just give them an extra clean and a quick check every other day to make sure there's no infection.
+Max often gets brown wax in his ears now and then (they just smell 'doggie', not yeasty), and I just give them an extra clean and a quick check every other day to ensure there's no infection.

-Squeeze a few drops of your favourite ear-cleaning solution directly into your pet's ear and massage the base of his ear for a minute or two.
-My Cocker really loves this bit and will let me continue rubbing for ages.
+Squeeze a few drops of your favourite ear cleaning solution directly into your pet's ear and gently massage the base of his ear for a minute or two.
+My Cocker loves this and will let me continue rubbing for ages.

 But be warned...when you stop massaging his ears, he'll probably shake his head and cover you in solution and wax!